New PI Onboarding Process

 The U-M Controlled Substances (CS) in Research Monitoring Program ensures compliance with state and federal regulations, and provides guidance on appropriate storage and recordkeeping practices.

-U-M researchers who plan to use controlled substances must work closely with the CS Monitors to obtain the appropriate licensure or discuss alternate arrangements.
+U-M researchers who plan to use controlled substances must work closely with CS Monitors to obtain the appropriate licensure or discuss alternate arrangements.
 This can happen before, during, or after research protocol approval, as IACUC approval is independent of the controlled substance licensure process.

 After the appropriate licenses are obtained, the CS Monitoring Team will continue to work closely with the PI and their staff to provide in-depth controlled substance training and conduct routine and as-needed monitoring visits to assess regulatory compliance.